Slevinski/slevinski.github.io/series/writing-and-representation/entries/other-sign-language-scripts-and-their-conceptions/essay.md

 It makes the comparison sharper.

-From here, the strongest return path is back into the main writing-lane sequence:
+From here, the strongest return path is back into the main writing-systems sequence:

 - *The Shape of Writing*
 - *Plane-Based Writing and Script Typology*